 The spread of both COVID-19 nad Malaria is being mitigated around the world by Global Ministries’ Water, Sanitation, and Hygiene facilities.

 On June 1 Governor Whitmer and Bishop Bard lifted restrictions on in-person worship.
 But that doesn’t mean return to worship as usual in churches across the state.
-Be ready for changes.
+Be ready for… Continue Reading Back to worship … what to expect

 Life in Michigan has not been the same since March 24th, when Governor Gretchen Whitmer first acted for the safety of the state.
 United Methodists continue to be the church.

 Some heroes play the bagpipes.
 Others make face shields for healthcare workers.
 Many heroes humble themselves by wearing a mask.
-Meet some Michigan United Methodist heroes and tell us of some you know.
+Meet some Michigan United Methodist heroes and tell us of… Continue Reading Michigan’s COVID Heroes in action